No business income during the lockdowns?

 The UK Coronavirus lockdown made it difficult for companies to continue trading throughout 2020.
 However, 2021 has panned out the same.
 Many companies continue to face an uncertain future as financial crises around the world increase.

 Having a business currently not generating any income, since lockdown therefore raises questions about what can you do?
 Importantly.
-Seek professional qualified insolvency advice to determine if your company is solvent.
-If not, you risk being accused of wrongful trading if you continue to trade when insolvent.
+Seek professional qualified insolvency advice to determine if your company is yjerefore solvent.
+If not, you risk being accused of wrongful trading and if you continue to trade when insolvent.

 HBG Advisory is insolvency advisory specialists providing robust, impartial advice when your business lost revenue during the lockdown and is therefore struggling due to the Coronavirus COVID-19 pandemic.